For some people with student loans, resuming payments means turning to GoFundMe

 "As I embark on the last year of my studies, I am seeking any sort of support, aid, etc. that may be available to me.
 I am currently unregistered for the upcoming quarter due to a financial hold on my account amidst my situations," Edwards said, adding that he has "no other resources to tap into."

+"Honestly if I wasn't extremely desperate, I wouldn't have placed a GoFundMe on the internet.
+Asking for help publicly is icky for me," Edwards said.

+He's received job offers from several companies but they hinge on his obtaining a degree first, he said.

-Edwards is trying to raise $40,000, which reflects his current outstanding student loan balance as well as what he would owe were he to recommence his studies.
+Edwards is trying to raise $40,000, which reflects what he would owe were he to recommence his studies.
 To date more than 50 people have donated a total of just over $3,000.

+"A lot of people I don't know have donated.
+I have a really good LinkedIn profile so I received donations from people I don't even know on there," he said.

 Another college student, Michael Paddleford, started a campaign two weeks ago to pay off his remaining tuition balance in order to receive a bachelor's degree in criminal justice and human services.